-A friend, Ismael, was going to sell us a car, a Citroen C15, the Andalucian Land Rover.
-The advantage the C15 has over a Land Rover is that they are worth a lot less and usually available.
-They are so basic they can be patched up by anyone with some mechanical know-how and a spanner, and therefore keep going for decades – which means there are always ancient, battered, patched up, workhorses for sale in the sierras.
-Unfortunately Ismael couldn’t get his to start, so we went round to his garden to see it.
+Ismael, was going to sell me a car, a Citroen C15, the Andalucian Land Rover.
+The advantage the C15 has over a Land Rover is that they are cheap and available.
+So basic, they can be patched up by anyone with gaffer tape and a spanner and keep going a bit for decades.
+There are always ancient, battered, patched up, workhorses for sale in the sierras.
+Ismael’s wouldn’t start, so I went round to his garden to see it.

-When he opened the door in order to demonstrate how there were no front seats and the window would need to be extricated from the door frame there was loud mewing from a big cat and about eight kittens `- gatitos – occupying the seat well.
-We didn’t get the car (although it did later make it as far as the farm where it stayed for a while before being towed back), but we did get a couple of the kittens.
+When he opened the door in order to demonstrate how there were no front seats and the window would need to be extricated from the door frame there was mewing from a big cat and about eight kittens which had taken up residence in the seat well.
+Although he did get the car to the farm some weeks later, I didn’t get it.
+It broke down on the track and stayed for a month before it was towed away.
+But I did get a couple of the kittens.

-They are brother and sister, as were their parents, which doesn’t seem quite right, but anyway, now fully confident and well happy with things generally (see before and after photos above).
+Like their forefathers they are brother and sister which doesn’t seem right, but I’m told that’s normal.
+They have gained weight and confidence and seem happy with things generally.
 Bob is dark, slow and soft, and Joan, white, sharp and fast.
 Neither show any inclination to go mousing, and actually, because of their size and the amount of owl activity these nights, they’re still kept inside rather than thrown out to prowl the various hollows and sheds from whence the rustling currently emanates.
-Our neighbours at the egg farm have a lot of peckish hunting dogs, and Fernando says if his own dogs – now down from four to three after Johnny the pitbull assassinated Bruto the donkey-sized mastin over Gorda the labrador the other morning– see the cats they’ll get them.
+One of my neighbours has 50 hunting dogs, and Fernando says if his own dogs – now down from four to three after the pitbull killed a big one in a fight over the labrador bitch – see the cats they’ll get them.